-Below, we discuss how the PFD fit as our baby grew and how she responded to being in the vest.
+We will discuss how the PFD fit our baby as she grew and how she responded to being in the vest.
 When she was around 10 months we started doing activities that required her baby to use the life vest.

 Fitting the PFD